Treasure Planet (1982 film): Story

 Upon landing on Treasure Planet, Silver and his robots have a standoff with Smollett and Filipe over the map, which is interrupted by lava dragons sent by Flint's robot servant Nebuchadnezzar.
 After taking control of the Flint robot by performing "Va, pensiero" from the opera Nabucco, Silver kidnaps Filipe.
 Upon saving his cabin boy, Smollett and Filipe follow the map's instructions to find the treasure.
 Confronted by illusions, Filipe saves Commander Smollett from his self admitted weakness of beautiful women.

 The duo melt the face of Captain Flint's ghost, revealing a sparkling container shaped like a jewel.
 Silver, who had followed them into the chamber, seals them in and takes the treasure.
 The commander and Filipe escape through a trap door, in time to see the Hispaniola fly away, leaving the duo, along with the parrot, marooned on Treasure Planet.

 As the days go by, the trio prepare for the end of their lives; the commander refuses to speak, while the parrot runs low on batteries.
 Unexpectedly, the Hispaniola returns, under the control of Black Dog.
 Black Dog has overpowered Silver and his other robots, because Filipe is the only person who treated Black Dog as more than a tool.
-“You made me feel human, and I appreciate it.”
+"You made me feel human, and I appreciate it."
 The group sets course for Earth, and Filipe explains in voice-over that the treasure was Flint's equivalent of Noah's Ark, containing samples of life on Earth before the world became too artificial.

 The ship catches fire, caused by flying into a black hole.
 Silver, having sabotaged the navigation, shoots Commander Smollett, and is in turn killed by Filipe.
 The other robots, including the parrot and Black Dog are trapped under rubble.
 A dying Smollett tells Filipe to flee in the escape pod, but Filipe loads the treasure onto the pod and sends it towards Earth to restore nature.
 Filipe then goes down with the ship, into the black hole and subsequently an inescapable alien dimension described as a time vacuum of nothingness.
 The pod reaches earth, and melts the artificial components of the planet away to the tune of "Ode to Joy", played by the organisms, including a cameo by Mickey Mouse who will populate the planet as they drop from parachutes.

-In epilogue, Filipe explains that he is not condemned to the black hole for eternity and that every day he is reincarnated as a new being on Earth, one of which was a boy named Jim Hawkins.
+In epilogue, Filipe reveals that he is not condemned to the black hole for eternity and that every day he is reincarnated as a new being on Earth, one of which was a boy named Jim Hawkins.